pnappeh/aave_brownie/README.md

+1. Swap ETH for WETH
-1. Deposit some ETH to Aave
+2. Deposit some ETH to Aave
-2. Borrow some asset with the ETH collateral
+3. Borrow some asset with the ETH collateral
    1. Sell that borrowed asset.
 (Short selling)
-3. Repay everything back
+4. Repay everything back

 Paraswap, uniswap